EelcoHoogendoorn/geometric_calculus/discrete/article/Discrete_Geometric_Equation.md

 Clearly, the one-up model is a richer model, admitting both lightlike and massive excitations, in a single field equation.
 Here we find at least a superficial justification in calling both types of excitations 'massive' excitations, in the sense that they show qualitatively similar behavior, in terms of their response to a gravity well, and in terms of building up a notion of momentum in terms of a spatial winding frequency of their field, capable of carrying it through the bottom of the potential, and up its opposing side.

 It certainly seems likely that one may formally prove these models isomorphic, at least as far as the massive excitations are concerned.
-Infact an attempted outline of such a proof seems straightforward; all it requires is that there exist excitations for which additional gradients along the compact dimension, are proportional to the field values themselves.
-To those who subscribe to 'proof by believing your own eyes', the answer seems evident.
+Infact an attempted outline of such a proof seems straightforward; all it requires is that there exist excitations for which the extra column of terms adding to the equation are proportional.
+That is additional gradients along the compact dimension, are proportional to the field values themselves.
+To those who subscribe to 'proof by believing your own eyes', the existence of such excitations seems evident.

 ### Stability